-Andrei Krés started out by taking a summer job as a roller in Grums; today, he handles Billerud’s financial risks
+Andrei Krés started out by taking a summer job as a roller in Grums and is today CFO of Billerud

 When Andrei Krés’ family left their home in Estonia to start a new life in Sweden, they arrived in Grums, on the northern shore of Lake Vänern.
 The dominant employer in the region was Billerud, whose Gruvön paper mill provided work for fully 1,150 people.
 It was therefore only natural that Andrei would find his first job there, working as a roller in the production department during the summer.

-That was back in 2005 and today, 16 years later, Andrei Krés is Head of Treasury at Billerud with ultimate responsibility for the company’s finances and handling of financial risks.
-His tasks include reducing the negative impact of changes in exchange rates, for example, or developments in customer credit risk.
-In addition, Andrei and his colleagues are responsible for ensuring that the Group companies have the finances they need to continue their operations.
+That was back in 2005 and today, 18 years later, Andrei Krés is the CFO at Billerud with ultimate responsibility for the company’s finances.
+Andrei and his colleagues are responsible for ensuring that the Billerud Group companies have the finances they need to continue their operations.

 “It’s not all that surprising that I chose Billerud.
 Grums is a small mill town, and it was common knowledge that Gruvön was a good place to work; a solid workplace with a shift system where you had the chance to arrange long periods of time off,” says Andrei.